How to Dress When You’re Petite over 40 & Where to Shop

 Tip #7: Wear Heels (Any Kind!)

-Petite gals, you know heels are your friend, but they don’t have to be 4″ stilettos to make a big difference.
-Low-block and kitten heels add a hint of height, and that’s all you need to boost yourself.
+Petite gals, you know heels are your friend, but they don’t have to be 4 “stilettos to make a big difference.
+Low-block and kitten heels add a hint of height, which is exactly what you need to boost your confidence.
 Plus, these styles are very comfortable.
-Also, could you look for shoes with pointed toes, as these elongate your legs?
-One final tip: Match the color of your shoes to your skirt or pants, and you will look taller.
+Additionally, consider looking for shoes with pointed toes, as these can elongate your legs.
+One final tip: Match the color of your shoes to your skirt or pants, and you’ll appear taller.

-Now that we’ve talked about how to dress when you are petite let’s talk about where to shop.
-Here are my favorite places for stylish petite clothes that fit any budget.
+Now that we’ve discussed how to dress when you’re petite let’s talk about where to shop.
+Here are my top picks for stylish petite clothing that suits any budget.

 Ann Taylor – quality basics with splashes of color for work and weekends.

-Boden – unique and original pieces focused on wardrobe mainstays you’ll own for years.
+Boden – unique and original pieces focused on wardrobe mainstays you’ll wear for years.

-JCPenney has an impressive selection of petite clothing, and the prices are incredibly reasonable.
+JCPenney offers an impressive selection of petite clothing, and the prices are remarkably affordable.

 J.Crew – wardrobe classics with a hint of preppy.